AdvancedCustomFields/docs/functions/acf_form_head.md

 ```

 ### acf/submit_form
-This action runs after ACF has processed and saved the `acf_form` $_POST data.
+This action runs after ACF has processed and saved the `acf_form`'s `$_POST` data.
 Use this action to perform custom logic before the 'return' setting is used to redirect the browser.
 ```
 function my_acf_submit_form( $form, $post_id ) {